openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 Open response assessment assignments can include learner training, peer assessment, self assessment, and staff assessment steps.

-The component editor provides the :ref:`steps<PA Assessment Steps>` in a sequence that works well for most courses.
+When adding a ORA problem, component editor provides some predefined ORA problem templates with different :ref:`steps<PA Assessment Steps>` set up in a sequence that works well for most courses.
 While you can change the order of the peer, self, and staff assessment steps, edX recommends that you include them in this order.

 .. note:: If you include a learner training step, you must also include a peer assessment step.
 The learner training step must come before peer or self